 Unit M odifications for Special Population Students Advanced Learners Ask students about previous experiences with school counselors and the impact they made.
 Ask open ended questions about what a "helper" for social, emotional and academic needs would provide for students, families and teachers.
 Ask students to define "self-control" and "personal space".
-Struggling Learners Encourage peer assistance when performing independent tasks with personal space and self-control behavior prompts.
-Plan collaborative and/or small group learning when participating in role play.
+Ask for specific examples of each.
+Struggling Learners Encourage peer assistance when performing independent tasks with expected and unexpected behavior prompts.
+Plan collaborative and/or small group learning when practicing expected and unexpected behavior scenarios.
 Reinforce the critical information on the role of the school counselor, how to connect with the school counselor for support, and what behaviors are expected at school.
 Provide options for expressing an understanding of essential questions through art or verbal expression.
 English Language Learners Pre-teach vocabulary of a "helper" in the school, expected and unexpected.
-Simplify the term "self-control" to "what we choose to do when we have a big feeling or we want something."
-Simplify the phrase "personal space" to "the area around a person that they prefer others to not go into; otherwise, they feel uncomfortable".
-Simplify the term "uncomfortable" to "the way we response to something that doesn't feel good - it can be the way someone speaks or what they say, maybe the way something physically feels, like your shoes being too tight).
+Simplify the term "expected" to "something we think will happen, since it has happened that way before and made us feel good."
+Simplify the term "unexpected" to "something we did not think would happen, and it makes us feel uncomfortable, sad, or confused".
 Check for an understanding of terms.
 Reinforce the terms with visual representations to remain in the classroom.
 Special Needs Learners Check for understanding of key information / instructions and repeat/reword as needed.
 Allow options to draw pictures or speak answers to written questions.
 Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.

-NJ SLS Comprehensive Health
+NJSLS Comprehensive Health